Sara-Tucker/python-notes/django/models.md

     ('SR', 'Senior'),
 )
 ```
-- &nbsp;
 - The display value for a db Field with choices can be accessed using the model_inst.get_dbFieldVarName_display() method.
 For example:
 ```python
 from django.db import models